xetsue/erasure/README.md

 ## Features
-- Eraser Tool: Mathematically blends and remove a targeted subject in an image with minimal background context.
+- Eraser Tool: Legacy approach to blend and remove a targeted subject in an image.
 - Editor: Add Filters, Dithering, Adjustments.
 - Upscaler: Upscale with traditional edge detection `Sobel/Prewitt/Canny` method with anti-aliasing and customisable settings.